cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Adding an App Favorite

+Secured Endpoint: PUT /apps/{app-id}/favorite

+Delegates to metadactyl: PUT /apps/{app-id}/favorite

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.

-## Updating the Favorite Analyses List
+## Removing an App Favorite

-Secured Endpoint: POST /secured/update-favorites
+Secured Endpoint: DELETE /apps/{app-id}/favorite

-Delegates to metadactyl: POST /secured/update-favorites
+Delegates to metadactyl: DELETE /apps/{app-id}/favorite

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Making a Copy of an App Available for Editing